WhatDidYouExpect/hardwareswap-listing-scraper/README.md

-<h1 style="text-align:center">HardwareSwap Listing Scraper</h1>
+# HardwareSwap Listing Scraper

-This README isn't the best but whatever, it works. 😂
+This README isn't anything amazing but everything you need should be here.

-Just make sure to read the whole thing!
+# Getting up and running with the script
 ## Prerequisites
 Make sure you have these installed before proceeding:
 - [Python](https://python.org)